Compound (linguistics)

-So, "Donaudampfschiffahrtsgesellschaftskapitänsmütze" can be understood as the "Danube steam navigation company captain's cap" in English.) would be written in English as "Danube steamship transport company captain" and not as "Danubesteamshiptransportcompanycaptain".

-The meaning of compounds may not always be transparent from their components, necessitating familiarity with usage and context.
-The addition of affix morphemes to words (such as suffixes or prefixes, as in employ → employment) should not be confused with nominal composition, as this is actually morphological derivation.

 Some languages easily form compounds from what in other languages would be a multi-word expression.
 This can result in unusually long words, a phenomenon known in German (which is one such language) as Bandwurmwörter ("tapeworm words").

-Compounding extends beyond spoken languages to include Sign languages as well, where compounds are also created by combining two or more sign stems.
+Compounding extends to Sign languages as well, where compounds are also created by combining two or more sign stems.

 So-called "classical compounds" are compounds derived from classical Latin or ancient Greek roots.

 In many languages, including English, Spanish, Latin and German, all numbers greater than twenty that have more than one non-zero digit are written and spoken as compounds.